 Figure 3-3.
 Alameda's 2020 GHG emissions projections, including impacts from already committed to actions.

-Figure 3-4 and Figure 3-5 illustrate the total BAU emissions forecast for 2030 and 2050, respectively, along with the impacts of the City's already committed to and new actions in each year.
+Figure 3-4 illustrates the total BAU emissions forecast for 2030 along with the impacts of the City's already committed to and new actions in each year.
 The green bar shows the GHG emissions goal for each year.
-While the already committed to actions clearly show the significant impacts expected from the reduction programs that Alameda has already committed to, more work is needed to achieve the 2050 goal.